TeamLumi/luminescent-team/docs/faq.md

 ### What is Luminescent Platinum?

-Luminescent Platinum is an enhancement/difficulty mod for Pokémon Brilliant Diamond (and eventually Shining Pearl), inspired heavily by Renegade Platinum by Drayano.
+Luminescent Platinum is an enhancement/difficulty mod for Pokémon Brilliant Diamond, inspired heavily by Renegade Platinum by Drayano.
 It is a mod, but also a research project.
 Anything you see our mod doing will be open source and all methods shared with the public so that others can follow in our footsteps.

+### Wait, it doesn't work for Shining Pearl?

+Not yet.
+Please be patient.
+Adding the necessary changes to make it also work on Shining Pearl would double our testing workload, and we're saving it until we're finished with 2.0 completely.
 ### What's so special about it?

 Check out the [features](./features) page for details of all our features and adjustments!